willbeez/ESP32-WiFi-Bluetooth-Android/README.md

 ## Running the Project

-1. Upload the `esp32_device.ino` sketch to your ESP32 using the Arduino IDE.
+1. Upload the `single-node.ino` sketch to your ESP32 using the Arduino IDE.

 2. Run the Flask server by executing the following command in the terminal or command prompt: python3 server.py